Competence and Confidence Partners in Policymaking (C2P2): Family Leadership for Inclusive Education in Non-Traditional Settings

 To ensure that these children are afforded a quality education in the least restrictive environment (LRE) in non-traditional educational settings, families must be well versed in the educational standards and best practices of inclusive education.
 As the number of children with developmental disabilities educated in non-traditional settings continues to grow in Pennsylvania, there is an unmet critical need for families to be supported in achieving an inclusive education for students, and to provide mutual support within their school communities.

-In C2P2 Family Leadership in Inclusive Education for Non-Traditional Schools, the Institute will work in collaboration with Pennsylvania's Education for All Coalition (PEAC) and other stakeholders to develop a training curriculum on best practices and establish a network of support and assistance for families.
+In C2P2 Family Leadership in Inclusive Education for Non-Traditional Settings, the Institute will work in collaboration with Pennsylvania's Education for All Coalition (PEAC) and other stakeholders to develop a training curriculum on best practices and establish a network of support and assistance for families.

 This program will begin with the development of training modules to be delivered to family members in the southeast portion of Pennsylvania, beginning in September 2013.
 At the same time, PEAC parent consultant collaborators will be providing parent consulting to select family members in that region.